justfetz/iit-cs-487-software-engineering-temperature-project/README.md

-# temp_app_487
+# Temperature Bounds Application

+## About
-Django Application for Temperature Bounds, HW2, 487, IIT
+Django Application for Temperature Bounds, HW2, CS487, Illinois Institue of Technology

+## Operable
+This project is not working as expected currently.